-These are definitely not cake-like, but they aren't "baked fudge" either.
+New York Brownies are definitely not cake-like, but they aren't "baked fudge" either.
 They are dense and light and the same time.
-The refrigerator is probably the place to preserve them, but these brownies taste best at room temperature.
-Whatever you do, don't overbake them.
-In my oven, which is perfectly calibrated of course, 22 minutes was the max.
-I know this because the brownies near the edges aren't as good as the ones in the middle.
+The refrigerator is probably the place to store them, but these brownies taste best at room temperature.
+Whatever you do, don't over-bake them.
+In most of my ovens (I don't know how many times I've moved since posting this) they take 22 minutes.

 In the Loaves and Fishes book, the authors say that this brownie recipe is reputed to be the original William Greenberg recipe.
 Then they go on to joke that a lady in Florida gave them the same one.
-So who knows.
+So who knows if this is really true.
+But William Greenberg's brownies were iconic back in the day.

 Recipe